 A New Approach

 A friend asked me, “Why do you want to just give away your secrets?” to which I said to him, “I want to start a bigger conversation.
 I really think the business world needs this right now.”
 To that end, I offer this information to you.
 May it help you and your business, now and into the future.
-To fuel the conversation, this article kicks off a series of articles in which I will discuss various aspects of harnessing the (previously) hidden energy of your business.
-For a more in-depth look at harnessing energy in your business, stay tuned for the publication of my new book by John Wiley and Sons later this year.
-Its working title is Enterprise Energy: Harnessing the Power of Energy in Business.
+To fuel the conversation, this article kicks off a series of articles in which I will discuss various aspects of unlocking the (previously) hidden energy of your business.
+For a more in-depth look at unlocking energy in your business, stay tuned for the publication of my new book by John Wiley and Sons later this year.
+Its title is The Energy Equation: Unlocking the Hidden Power of Energy in Business.

 In this, my first article on energy, I explain our situation and fundamental problem, and share a vision for what is possible in the future if you choose to harness the power of energy in your business.
 Importantly, our situation begins with the trends impacting virtually all businesses in this challenging time.